-СО Statement CO1 Designed, carried out and presented an original work of research at the leading edge of the statistics discipline.
-CO2 Understand the basic theoretical and applied principles of statistics with adequate preparation to pursue a PhD or enter the job force as an applied statistician.
-CO3 Summarize a technical report and/or statistical analysis and interpret results; also, show the ability for broader implication of application in the statistical field.
-CO4 Gain proficiency in using statistical software for data analysis.
-CO5 Pass the Comprehensive written exams based on a summary of required coursework.
+Statement Designed, carried out and presented an original work of research at the leading edge of the statistics discipline.
+Understand the basic theoretical and applied principles of statistics with adequate preparation to pursue a PhD or enter the job force as an applied statistician. proputation to pursue a rind of enter the job force as an applied statistician.
+Summarize a technical report and/or statistical analysis and interpret results; also, show the ability for broader implication of application in the statistical field.
+Gain proficiency in using statistical software for data analysis.
+Pass the Comprehensive written exams based on a summary of required coursework. ass the comprehensive written exams based on a summary of required coursework.